CarolineRinks/Happy-QR-Code/README.md

 ----
 - The program has a random element to it, so even if you input the same customization options, you will get a different QR code.
 - Avoid inputting really light colors to make sure that your QR code is readable.
 The best colors to input are those that clearly contrast with the white background.

+The QR code generator program was pulled from the project https://github.com/nayuki/QR-Code-generator.
+Check it out!